hartwigmedical/actin/algo/README.md

-HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant" HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_POTENTIAL_ABSORPTION_DIFFICULTIES | Or: Prior other condition belonging to DOID 77, Complication of name %Diarrhea%, %Nausea%, %Small bowel resection%, %Colectomy%, %Vomit%, Toxicity source questionnaire or EHR grade=>2 of name %Diarrhea%, %Nausea%, %Vomit%
+HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant" HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_HYPOTENSION | Prior other conditions > name like %hypotension% HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_POTENTIAL_ABSORPTION_DIFFICULTIES | Or: Prior other condition belonging to DOID 77, Complication of name %Diarrhea%, %Nausea%, %Small bowel resection%, %Colectomy%, %Vomit%, Toxicity source questionnaire or EHR grade=>2 of name %Diarrhea%, %Nausea%, %Vomit%
 HAS_POTENTIAL_ORAL_MEDICATION_DIFFICULTIES | Or: Has complication of name %tube%, %swallow% (T.B.D.)